 The optional advanced safety package adds Forward Collision Alert and a Lane Departure warning system.
 It is available on all trim levels except the base model.

-The Sonic Sedan faces competition from a strong set of rivals in the subcompact segment, including the Ford Fiesta, Honda Fit, Hyundai Accent and Toyota Yaris.
+The Sonic Sedan faces competition from a strong set of rivals in the subcompact segment, including the Ford Fiesta Sedan, the Scion iA, and the Kia Rio.
 Price-conscious buyers can also consider the Nissan Versa.